C4ndyF1sh/Overboard-guide-iOS/README.md

 3Gb devices: jetsamctl -l 2490 Pomelo

-*For Pomelo you need to spam the command even when playing the game for it to stay active.
+*For Pomelo you need to use this command, Replace 5490 with the ones recommened above for your device ram:

+_while true
+do
+    jetsamctl -l 5490 Pomelo
+    sleep 1
+done_